Best free iPhone VPN app in 2025

 Bottom line: ⭐⭐⭐⭐½

-Proton VPN is an incredibly privacy-conscious provider, and its free plan comes packed with the same basic security features as its premium plan.
-Super-secure encryption ensures hackers don't intercept your data, and you'll even be able to take your pick of protocols (though I'd recommend sticking to WireGuard if you're prioritizing speed.)
-A reliable kill switch and a zero-logs policy round out the offering nicely, and Proton VPN even invited third-party auditors to comb through its policy.
+A huge bonus about Proton VPN is that they're hugely privacy-conscious as a VPN provider, and its free plan even includes the same basic security features as its paid plan.
+It's got a no-logs policy that it's proved via independent audit for the third time, confirming its commitment to the privacy of its users.
+On top of this, it offers super-secure encryption ensures hackers don't intercept your data, and you'll even be able to take your pick of protocols (though I'd recommend sticking to WireGuard if you're prioritizing speed).

-I'm also glad to see that Proton VPN partnered with Deutsche Welle, a German news broadcaster, to allow free and unrestricted access to its unbiased news coverage.
+It's interesting to see that Proton VPN has partnered with Deutsche Welle, a German news broadcaster, to allow free and unrestricted access to its unbiased news coverage.
 You'll be able to check out the site whether you're a free or paid provider, and regardless of where you are in the world.

 However, as you might expect, Proton VPN does have its limitations.
-Even though its free network coverage just increased from 29 to over 100 servers, these are only located in three countries (US, Netherlands, Japan).
-What's more, you'll now have to disconnect and reconnect at random to change locations, and the extra-safe Secure Core servers are also excluded.
+Even though its free network coverage includes a hefty 314 servers, these are only located in six countries, and the extra-safe Secure Core servers are also excluded.

-Proton VPN's free servers don't support P2P sharing, so it's not a great torrenting VPN.
-Its unblocking abilities are reserved for paid subscribers, too – which is pretty disappointing.
+Proton VPN's free servers don't support P2P sharing, so it's not the best torrenting VPN, and its unblocking abilities are reserved for paid subscribers, too,.
+This is especially disappointing considering Proton VPN's premium version is one of the best Netflix VPNs on the market.
 So, if you fancy globetrotting on Netflix or any other platforms, you'll have to look elsewhere – or just download PrivadoVPN.

 Swipe to scroll horizontally